4 August 2026, 14:21

 Foxes

-Kistler C et al. Fox management should be based on scientific foundations rather than assumptions
+Kistler C et al. The management of the fox should be based on scientific evidence rather than on assumptions

 Baker PJ et al. Effect of British hunting ban on fox numbers